andreasrtv/llm-logger/README.md

 # LLM Logger
 ### Interface for conversing with an LLM
-Created with the goal of logging LLM chats along with extra metadata to be used in research.
+Created with the goal of logging LLM chats along with extra metadata.
+To be used in our bachelor thesis.

 # Setup
 ```bash